-The delivery of RSE at Kestrel Mead is monitored by Mrs E Newnham through probing practice which includes: pupil voice, staff interviews, monitoring of planning and learning walks.
+The delivery of RSE at Kestrel Mead is monitored by Mrs Newnham through our whole school monitoring arrangements which may include: speaking with children, planning, modelling lessons or learning walks.

 Pupils' development in RSE is monitored by class teachers as part of our internal assessment systems.